Leonamquintao/bravi/README.md

 # Bravi
-this repo is destined to the Bravi Technical Assessment
+This repo is destined to the Bravi Technical Assessment

-# Instructions:
+# Project Instructions:

-## please make sure that all commands are exected:
+## Please make sure that all commands are executed:

 `npm install express`

 `npm install body-parser`

+## start the node.js server:

+`node app.js`

 ### Run 'http://localhost:3000/' in your browser